 The combination of academic content and professional development offered by our course is prized by employers.

-Our graduates have an exceptionally high employment rate (80% for 2013 cohort), with alumni working in a range of fields.
+Our graduates go on to work in a range of fields.
 As an illustrative example, some of our recent International Development graduates are working in the following fields:

 Canadian Society for International Health